Kwasi-Dankwa/condo-prediction/README.md

-# condo-prediction
+# one family dwelling-prediction

 # Information
-This is a linear regression project with aim of exploring condo prices in NYC.
+This is a linear regression project with aim of exploring one family attached or semi-detached residences in NYC.
 My interest was piqued after listening to a conversation on hot97 fm about the NYC housing crisis and as a student currently studying methods of data analysis in regression I felt this was a useful topic for practice.

 # Storyline
 I am a data analyst hired by a real estate investment firm.
-My task is to analyze the relationship between apartment size (gross square footage) and sale price in each borough to identify potential investment opportunities in elevator apartments.
+My task is to analyze the relationship between one family dwelling home size (gross square footage) and sale price in each borough to identify potential investment opportunities in one family attached residences.

 ## Dataset

 The [data](https://www.nyc.gov/site/finance/property/property-rolling-sales-data.page) used was the Department of Finance’s rolling sales files list tax class 1, 2, and 4 properties that have sold in the last 12-month period in New York City in 2024.
 These files include the neighborhood, building type, square footage, and other data.

+I'm going to use R studio to answer these question

 # ASK phase